Jessica Dubroff: "Sea to Shining Sea" flight

 A short video that shows the 7-year-old pilot participating in pre-flight preparations for a single-engine Cessna 177B.
-The video also shows rain and cloud cover, the take-off, and the post-crash wreckage in a residential neighborhood.
+The video also shows rain and cloud cover, the takeoff, and the post-crash wreckage in a residential neighborhood.

 A Cessna 177B Cardinal similar to the aircraft used.

-Jessica Dubroff began taking flight lessons from flight instructor Joe Reid on her sixth birthday and became enthusiastic about flying.
+Dubroff began taking flight lessons from flight instructor Joe Reid on her sixth birthday and became enthusiastic about flying.
 Lloyd Dubroff suggested the idea of a coast-to-coast flight, which his daughter readily accepted, and Reid agreed to provide flight instruction and his aircraft for the endeavor.
 They decided to name their flight "Sea to Shining Sea"; Lloyd ordered custom-made caps and T-shirts with that logo to distribute as souvenirs during their stops.

 Although she had received over 33 hours of flight training, seven-year-old Dubroff did not hold a medical certificate from the U.S. Federal Aviation Administration (FAA), nor any pilot or student certificate.
 In the U.S., a person must be at least 16 years of age to be eligible for a student pilot certificate, and 17 for a pilot certificate.
 Since Dubroff was not certified to fly the plane, a rated pilot (normally her flight instructor Reid) had to be at the controls during all flight operations.
 While the coast-to-coast flight was promoted as a "record" attempt because of Dubroff's young age, there was no known body recognizing record flights by underage "pilots" at the time of her flight (The Guinness Book of Records had officially discontinued its "youngest pilot" categories seven years earlier, because of the risk of accidents).

 Dual yoke flight control arrangement, similar to Reid's aircraft, in a single engine Cessna.

 The flight would be made in Reid's Cessna 177B Cardinal, a four-seat single-engine propeller aircraft manufactured in 1975, registered N35207, which like most aircraft had dual flight controls in the front.
 Dubroff would sit in the front left seat, Reid in the front right, and Lloyd in the back.
 It was agreed that Reid would be paid for his services at normal flight instruction rates, plus compensation for the layover time.
 Reid reportedly told his wife that he considered the flight a "non-event for aviation", simply "flying cross country with a 7-year-old sitting next to you and the parents paying for it."

 Nevertheless, Dubroff became an instant media celebrity.
 ABC News gave Lloyd a video camera and blank cassettes to tape the flight; once the journey began, it was vigorously followed by supporters, media outlets, and others who monitored its progress, reporting each time Dubroff landed or took off.
 Dubroff slept during one of the flight segments en route to Cheyenne, Wyoming, and was assisted by Reid in one of the landings due to high winds.